rayanhassan0/quality-releases-project9/README.md

 ## How to use?
-Fork this repository to your Github account and clone it locally for further development.
+- Fork this repository to your Github account and clone it locally for further development.
+- Follow the classroom instructions, and check the rubric before a submission.